Data-Driven Decisioning Employee Experience Redesign

 Objective & Scope

-Awareness: Most PMs do not test or even monitor the products they manage.
-Of the 190 FTE PMs who are expected to have Adobe Analytics accounts, only 63% do, and only 31% of those have logged in in the last 30 days
+Awareness: Most PMs do not test or even monitor their products.
+Of the 190 FTE PMs expected to have Adobe Analytics accounts, only 63% do, and only 31% of those have logged in within the last 30 days.

-Process: No onboarding processes exist for PMs to learn the benefits of analytics, tagging etiquette, testing strategies, or how to execute them
+Process: No onboarding processes exist to educate PMs on the benefits of analytics, tagging etiquette, testing strategies, or how to execute them.

-Culture: An analytics and testing culture does not exist.
-PMs are task-oriented instead of results-oriented, preventing data-driven decisioning
+Culture: An analytics and testing culture is absent.
+PMs are task-oriented rather than results-oriented, hindering data-driven decisioning.

 Discovery